-Eyeshot 2023 includes a Block, called RootBlock, that represents the scene root.
+Eyeshot includes a Block, called RootBlock, that represents the scene root.
 This means that every single piece of geometry is always inside a Block definition.
-There is no longer a collection of entities associated with the environment, the Workspace.Entities collection is now a shortcut that refers always to a Block.Entities collection, normally of the RootBlock if you don't work with the assembly navigation features.
+The Workspace.Entities collection is a shortcut that refers always to a Block.Entities collection, normally of the RootBlock if you don't work with the assembly navigation feature.

 BlockKeyedCollection